Topo-boundary: A Benchmark Dataset on Topological Road-boundary Detection Using Aerial Images for Autonomous Driving: Baseline models

 \subsubsection{DagMapper}

 This baseline (ICCV2019) \cite{homayounfar2019dagmapper} is designed for road-lane detection.
 The input of both \textit{DagMapper} and \textit{ConvBoundary} are BEV images of pre-built point-cloud map.
 Compared with aerial images, BEV images of point-cloud map has much higher resolution and simpler scenarios.
-For example, the occlusion issue in the point-cloud map is relieved and only the near-road area is covered, which could be regarded as a kind of "attention".
-However, point-cloud map is time-consuming and expensive to obtain and update, while aerial images are more and more publicly available all over the world.
-Therefore, our task is more potential for wide application but is also more challenging.
+For example, the occlusion issue in the point-cloud map is relieved and only the near-road area is covered, which could be regarded as a kind of attention.
+However, the point-cloud map is time-consuming and expensive to obtain and update, while aerial images are more and more publicly available all over the world.
+Therefore, our task is more suitable for wide-area applications.